The Fuels Institute prides itself in objective storytelling.

 The importance of environment, social and governance (ESG) planning is growing by the day.
 The Securities and Exchange Commission (SEC) is expected to vote on moving forward with ESG rules (March 21, 2022) that will impact publicly and privately held companies.
 Driven by investors and financial institutions concerned with climate change risks and equity disparities, ESG reporting is a data-driven program that demands transparency in metrics as well as corporate future goals.

-Latest Fuels Institute Research:
+Latest Transportation Energy Institute Research:

-Our Fuel Research Process
+Our Transportation Energy Research Process

 Our fact-based research is designed to use facts to answer questions about the transportation energy market.
 The research is collaboratively peer reviewed by our Board of Advisors and/or Councils to ensure it presents objective analysis and is relied upon by decision makers in the transportation industry and government to help them reach more informed decisions.